Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Continuum decomposition of contour functions

 \begin{prop} For $s \geq 0$, let $\tau_s$ (resp.\ $\wt\tau_s$) be the smallest $t\geq s$ (resp.\ the largest $t \leq s$) for which $t \in \mcl A$.
 Also let $E_s$ be the event that $\eta'(s)$ lies to the left of $\eta^\theta$.
 For $s \geq 0$, let

 There is a deterministic constant $p \in (0,1)$, depending only on $\theta$ and $\kappa'$ and equal to $1/2$ for $\theta = 0$ such that the following is true.
-The function $|X|$ has the law of $\alpha^{1/2}$ times a standard reflected Brownian motion (where $\alpha$ is as in~\eqref{eqn:bm-cov-matrix}) and \eqbn \mcl A = X^{-1}(0) = \left\{\tau_s , \wt\tau_s \,:\, s \geq 0\right\}. \eqen Furthermore, if we condition on $\mcl A$, then the conditional law of the excursions $\{ (Z-Z_{\wt\tau_s})|_{[\wt\tau_s , \tau_s]} \,:\, s \geq 0\}$ is that of a collection of independent random paths, each of which is independently equal with probability $p$ to a Brownian motion with covariance matrix $\Sigma$ started from 0 conditioned to stay in the upper half plane for $\tau_s - \wt\tau_s$ units of time and to exit the upper half plane at time $\tau_s - \wt \tau_s$; and is equal with probability $1-p$ to a Brownian motion with covariance matrix $\Sigma$ started from 0 conditioned to stay in the right half plane for $\tau_s - \wt\tau_s$ units of time and to exit the right half plane at time $\tau_s - \wt \tau_s$. \end{prop}
+The function $|X|$ has the law of $\alpha^{1/2}$ times a standard reflected Brownian motion (where $\alpha$ is as in~\eqref{eqn:bm-cov-matrix}) and \eqbn \mcl A = X^{-1}(0) = \left\{\tau_s , \wt\tau_s \,:\, s \geq 0\right\}. \eqen Furthermore, if we condition on $\mcl A$, then the conditional law of the excursions $\{ (Z-Z_{\wt\tau_s})|_{[\wt\tau_s , \tau_s]} \,:\, s \geq 0\}$ is that of a collection of independent random paths, each of which is independently equal with probability $p$ to a Brownian excursion in the upper half-plane in time $\tau_s - \wt\tau_s$ with covariance matrix $\Sigma$; and is equal with probability $1-p$ to a Brownian excursion in the right half-plane in time $\tau_s - \wt\tau_s$ with covariance matrix $\Sigma$. \end{prop}

 The process $X$ of~\eqref{eqn:signed-bm} is a continuum analogue of the process $\mcl X$ defined in Section~\ref{sec:excursions}.
 Proposition~\ref{prop:ppp} implies that in the case when $\theta = 0$ (so $p = 1/2$), the process $X$ is obtained from $|X|$ by independently multiplying by $\pm 1$ with equal probability on each of its excursions away from 0.
 Therefore $ X$ has the law of $\alpha^{1/2}$ times a standard linear Brownian motion in this case.
 In general, $X$ has the law of a skew Brownian motion with parameter $p$~\cite{lejay-skew-bm}.